Introduction

 Str: You can’t afford to have high ability scores in four abilities, and Strength simply isn’t useful enough.

-Dex: Warlocks have notoriously poor AC, and anything you can do to address that will still require high Dexterity unless you multiclass or something to get heavy armor.
+Dex: Warlocks have notoriously poor AC, and anything you can do to address that will still require some Dexterity unless you multiclass or something to get heavy armor.

 Con: Being in melee means you want hit points and a better chance of passing Con saves when targeted by things you’re making angry.